botttos/DialogueManagerForVideoGames/README.md

 ## XML Structure

 We are going to learn how to build a simple Non-Branching Dialogue Manager, where the dialogue changes if we speak twice with an NPC, like some _The Legend of Zelda: A Link to the Past_ NPCs do.

+A smart implementation on **big projects** is one that doesn't encode the the structure or content of the graph directly, merely references that can be dynamically loaded as data files encoded as [XML](https://en.wikipedia.org/wiki/XML) by an external tool and then imported at run time.
+This makes managing and authoring the content easier and eases localization.

 First of all, we must structure our dialogues on a XML file thinking about how will store the data.
 We need an attribute "id" to associate the text with the NPC.
 And some dialogues, with attribute "state" that shows the correct text depending of NPC state.